ipublikuj/doctrine-crud/docs/en/index.md

 When the attribute has defined **required** event it has to be filled in input data, otherwise an exception will be thrown. **Writable** event is need for properties which could be edited.

+Property without annotation will be skipped and not filled with provided value.

 ### Useful traits and interfaces

 This extension come with two useful traits **TIdentifiedEntity**/**IIdentifiedEntity** for identified entity type and **TEntity**/**IEntity** for all other entities.
 One of this traits have to be implemented in your entities, because CRUD service is using them for detecting valid entity.